atlanticwave-sdx/sdx-controller/README.md

 ```

 Some environment variables are expected to be set for the tests to
-work as expected.
-Copy `env.template` to `.env` and edit it according
+work as expected, so you may want to copy `env.template` to `.env` and
-to your environment, and make sure the env vars are present in your
+edit it according to your environment, and make sure the env vars are
-shell:
+present in your shell:

 ```console
 $ source .env